memfault/interrupt/_drafts/zero-to-main-libc.md

 ### Full replacement

 In some cases, you may want to do away with Newlib altogether.
-Perhaps you don’t want any dynamic memory allocation, in which case you could use  [Embedded Artistry’s solid alternative](https://github.com/embeddedartistry/libc).
+Perhaps you don’t want any dynamic memory allocation, in which case you could use Embedded Artistry’s solid alternative[^8].
 Another good reason to replace the version of Newlib provided by your toolchain is to use your own build of it because you would like to use different compile-time flags.

 Once we have copied the static lib (`.a`) for our selected libc, we disable Newlib with `-nostdlib` and explicitly link in our substitute library.
 You can